AdobeDocs/experience-manager-65.en/help/forms/using/assembler-service.md

 </XDP>
 </DDX>
 ```

 #### Resolve references on CRX repository {#resolve-references-on-crx-repository}

 You can selectively specify the source reference that you want to resolve by giving the crx path of the
-fragment reference in the <XDP source>.
-In the example given below, the fragments included will also be
+fragment reference in the XDP source.
+In the example given below, the fragments included are also
 resolved.

 ```xml